-Unfortunately, in Norway, the Domori brand is little known, which is a shame for real chocolate lovers.
+Unfortunately, the Domori brand is little known in Norway, which is a shame for real chocolate lovers.
 Especially those who are concerned about cacao origin and chocolate ingredients.

 Domori was the first chocolate company to use only fine cocoa, focusing on superior quality.

 - The first to control the entire supply chain starting from the plantations located in Central & South & America.

-- Domori is the first chocolate company to rediscover and use an ancient and simple formula on how to make chocolate.
+- Domori is the first chocolate company to rediscover and use an ancient and straightforward formula for making chocolate.
 Simple as just cocoa paste and sugar to make a 100% pure Criollo.

 - And finally, the first chocolate maker that has created a Chocolate Tasting Code to discover the infinite nuances of cacao.

 Gianluca's passion for the chocolate world began when he went to Venezuela in 1993.
-It was a project that had nothing to do with cocoa, but with water.
-But as he arrived, he went to visit a cocoa farm, Hacienda San José, on the Paria Peninsula.
+It was a project that had nothing to do with cocoa but water.
+But as he arrived, he visited a cocoa farm, Hacienda San José, on the Paria Peninsula.